rreusch2/parleyapp/parleyapp_ui_recommendations.md

 Push Notifications: Utilize push notifications for real-time alerts on game starts, score changes, and new AI picks.

-By implementing these UI and Pro feature recommendations, ParleyApp can offer a compelling and valuable experience to both casual bettors and serious enthusiasts, leveraging its powerful AI backend to provide actionable insights and foster a loyal user base.
+By implementing these UI and Pro feature recommendations, Predictive Play can offer a compelling and valuable experience to both casual bettors and serious enthusiasts, leveraging its powerful AI backend to provide actionable insights and foster a loyal user base.